Skip to main content

 Rate Limits

-To ensure fair usage and system stability, the Vobiz API enforces rate limits:
+To ensure fair usage and system stability, the Vobiz API enforces the following rate limits per API key:

 Rate Limit Headers